janw-me/expire-passwords/readme.txt

 3. Users are not permitted to use the same password two times in a row during reset.

 == Changelog ==

+= 1.2 - May 4, 2022 =

+* Added 'eup_submenu_access' filter for greater control to access of plugin settings

 = 1.1.0 - February 15, 2020 =